mvgrimes/AnyEvent-Filesys-Notify/README.md

 # DESCRIPTION

-This module provides a cross platform interface to monitor files and directories within an [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) event loop.
-The heavy lifting is done by [Linux::INotify2](http://search.cpan.org/perldoc?Linux::INotify2) or [Mac::FSEvents](http://search.cpan.org/perldoc?Mac::FSEvents) on their respective O/S. A fallback which scans the directories at regular intervals is include for other systems.
+This module provides a cross platform interface to monitor files and directories within an [AnyEvent](https://metacpan.org/pod/AnyEvent) event loop.
+The heavy lifting is done by [Linux::INotify2](https://metacpan.org/pod/Linux::INotify2) or [Mac::FSEvents](https://metacpan.org/pod/Mac::FSEvents) on their respective O/S. A fallback which scans the directories at regular intervals is include for other systems.
-See ["IMPLEMENTATIONS"](#IMPLEMENTATIONS) for more on the backends.
+See ["WATCHER IMPLEMENTATIONS"](#watcher-implementations) for more on the backends.

-Events are passed to the callback (specified as a CodeRef to `cb` in the constructor) in the form of [AnyEvent::Filesys::Notify::Event](http://search.cpan.org/perldoc?AnyEvent::Filesys::Notify::Event)s.
+Events are passed to the callback (specified as a CodeRef to `cb` in the constructor) in the form of [AnyEvent::Filesys::Notify::Event](https://metacpan.org/pod/AnyEvent::Filesys::Notify::Event)s.

 # METHODS